wadetregaskis/swift-evolution/proposals/NNNN-remove-parenthesis-requirement-for-opaque-and-existential-types.md

 ## Introduction

-This proposal simplifies the syntax for type declarations involving optional opaque or optional existential types, by removing the requirement that the type inside the `Optional` be declared inside parenthesis.  e.g.:
+This proposal simplifies the syntax for type declarations involving opaque or existential types, by removing the requirement that they be enclosed in parenthesis whenever the intent is unambiguous.
+This is the case whenever the expression contains only one protocol, e.g.:

 ```swift
 var userPreference: (any Preference)?